Shillos/cyirc-desktop/README.md

 # Notice
 This project is build for the use of CyIRC Network as a desktop client.

-# Before building
+# Prerequisites
-Before you can build you will need to [install yarn](https://yarnpkg.com/lang/en/docs/install/) and [nodejs](https://nodejs.org/en/download/package-manager/)
+Before you can build you will need to [install nodejs](https://nodejs.org/en/download/package-manager/) and then [install yarn](https://yarnpkg.com/lang/en/docs/install/)

 # Building
 You should just need to run `./build.sh` but if that fails run the following commands: